 - Send conveyancing letter to lawyer

-- Do walk-through at closing
+- Do a walk-through at closing

-How the Realtor® can help the lawyer so the transaction is successful:
+How the Realtor® can help the lawyer, so the transaction is successful:

 - Draft clear contractual terms

-- Clearly write any holdbacks into the contract
+- Write any holdbacks into the contract

-- Review the Real Property Report to ensure it's current
+- Review the Real Property Report to ensure its current

 - Send the conveyancing letter and contract to the lawyer early